ammarkandel/Shooter-Game-JS/README.md

 ## How to play:

 - You can play online [live version](https://space-war-game.vercel.app/) or local.

 - Click on Download ZIP in repository.

 - Extract the game.

 - In your terminal, navigate to the game's folder.

 - Run 'yarn start'.

 - Open in your browser, 'localhost:8000'.

+- Use spacebar to fire and arrow keys to move.

+## Run tests

+- In your terminal, navigate to the game's folder.

+- Run `yarn test`

 ## Technologies used: